 \section{Introduction}

 This paper reports on preliminary work related to the quantization of non-compact semi-simple Lie groups.
-The main idea behind such a~quantization is based on the ref\/lection technique developed in~\cite{DeC2} and~\cite{Eno1} (see also~\cite{DeC3} and~\cite{DeC4} for concrete, small-dimensional examples relevant to the topic of this paper).
-Brief\/ly, this technique works as follows.
+The main idea behind such a~quantization is based on the reflection technique developed in~\cite{DeC2} and~\cite{Eno1} (see also~\cite{DeC3} and~\cite{DeC4} for concrete, small-dimensional examples relevant to the topic of this paper).
+Briefly, this technique works as follows.
 Let $\G$ be a~compact quantum group acting on a~compact quantum homogeneous space~$\X$.
 Assume that the von Neumann algebra $\mathscr{L}^{\infty}(\X)$ associated to~$\X$ is a~type $I$ factor.
 Then the action of $\G$ on $\mathscr{L}^{\infty}(\X)$ can be interpreted as a~projective representation of~$\G$, and one can deform $\G$ with the `obstruction' associated to this projective representation to form a~new \emph{locally} compact quantum group~$\Hh$.
-More generally, if $\mathscr{L}^{\infty}(\X)$ is only a~f\/inite direct sum of type $I$-factors, one can construct $\Hh$ as a~locally compact quantum group\emph{oid} (of a~particularly simple type).
-Our idea is to f\/it the quantizations of non-compact semi-simple Lie groups into this framework, obtaining them as a~ref\/lection of the quantization of their compact companion.
+More generally, if $\mathscr{L}^{\infty}(\X)$ is only a~finite direct sum of type $I$-factors, one can construct $\Hh$ as a~locally compact quantum group\emph{oid} (of a~particularly simple type).
+Our idea is to fit the quantizations of non-compact semi-simple Lie groups into this framework, obtaining them as a~reflection of the quantization of their compact companion.
 For this, one needs the proper quantum homogeneous spaces to feed the machinery with.

 It is natural to expect the needed quantum homogeneous space to be a~quantization of a~compact symmetric space associated to the non-compact semi-simple Lie group.
 By now, there is much known on the quantization of symmetric spaces (see~\cite{Let1,Let2} and references therein, and~\cite{Vak1} for the non-compact situation), but these results are mostly of an algebraic nature, and not much seems known about corresponding operator algebraic constructions except for special cases.
 In fact, in light of the motivational material presented in Appendix~\ref{SecLieAlg}, we will instead of symmetric spaces use certain quantizations of (co)adjoint orbits, following the approach of~\cite{Don2,Kar1,Don1}.
 Here, one rather constructs quantum homogeneous spaces as subquotients of (quantized) universal enveloping algebras in certain highest weight representations.
 We will build on this approach by combining it with real structures and the contraction technique.